 Psalm 64, of David.
 The enemy has arrows and shoots at the man who prays for God’s protection.
 But God has arrows too, and He hits his targets.
 The righteous shall be glad and trust in the LORD.

 Romans 12:1-8.
-Paul reminds us that we shall offer ourselves as living sacrifices to God, serve God with the spiritual gifts He has given us, do it as members of one spiritual body.
+Paul reminds us that we shall offer ourselves as living sacrifices to God, serve God with the spiritual gifts He has given us, and do it as members of one spiritual body.

 Job 5.
 Job has sinned, and for that Job is chastened by God.